 Not knowing at all what to expect from Ecuador, we were positively surprised (and, shall we say, happy).
 Clean streets and asphalt roads in a good state; women driving and men running shops; cars stopping to let pedestrians cross… How different can life be on either side of those abstract divisions they call borders!

-Of course, not everything is copacetic in Ecuador, and the recent violent demonstrations of 2019 proved that.
+Of course, not everything is copacetic in Ecuador, and the violent demonstrations of 2019 proved that.
 Our friends spoke of corruption, gender inequality and strong wealth disparity.
 But all in all, nothing you should worry about while backpacking Ecuador.

 Despite its size, Ecuador is very diverse